Some

 Kid: MOM!
 TELL ME!

 Me: OK, can you keep a secret?
-I’ll whisper it in your ear. *Surprise Dish*
+I’ll whisper it in your ear.

-After a little while, the kids changed their tactic.
-“Mom, what’s for dinner?
-Don’t say Surprise Dish.”
+Surprise Dish.”
 But there was only ever one answer for my sweet angels.

 After several months of having the MOST annoying mom EVER, they’d ask less often and kind of grumble-answer themselves.
 “Mom, what’s for dinner, oh yeah, Surprise Dish.”

-I proposed the idea to them this way.
-"You each be in charge of one meal per week; that’s about four meals per month.
-And I’ll be in charge of the other EIGHTEEN meals in that month.
-Does that sound fair?"
+proposed the idea to them this way.
+"You each be in charge of one meal per week;

 They are reasonable kids, so it wasn’t a tough sell.

-Chris has always been my most adventurous foodie.
+has always been my most adventurous foodie.
 He was asking for sips of my “eth-prethoh” when he was just a toddler!
 He consistently challenged my competence with the food items he requested each week.
 I’d open Google in the grocery aisle: What does a shallot look like?
 What is Demerara sugar?
-His first cooking endeavor was from Epicurious: Bison Burgers with Cabernet Onions and Wisconsin Cheddar.
+His first cooking endeavor was from Epicurious: Bison Burgers with Cabernet Onions and Wisconsin

 AND the Questionable Parenting Ethics Award goes to....